-Our business and future success depends on our ability to advance clinical development, obtain regulatory approval of, and then successfully commercialize, our lead product candidates, including ALLO-501A and ALLO-715.
-Because ALLO-501A and ALLO-715 are among the first allogeneic products to be evaluated in the clinic, the failure of any such product candidate, or the failure of other allogeneic T cell therapies, including for reasons due to safety, efficacy or durability, may impede our ability to develop our product candidates, and significantly influence physicians' and regulators' opinions in regards to the viability of our entire pipeline of allogeneic T cell therapies.
-For instance, we are planning to progress to the Phase 2 portion of the ALPHA2 trial of ALLO-501A by the end of 2021.
-In order to do so, we will need to complete many objectives, such as continued enrollment in the ALPHA trial and ALPHA2 Phase 1 portion of the trial, timely patient follow-up, generation of positive Phase 1 data, advancement of cGMP manufacturing of ALLO-501A and approval from the FDA on any Phase 2 plan.
+Our business and future success depends on our ability to advance clinical development, obtain regulatory approval of, and then successfully commercialize, our lead product candidates, including ALLO-501A.
+Because ALLO-501, ALLO-501A and ALLO-715 are among the first allogeneic products to be evaluated in the clinic, the failure of any such product candidate, or the failure of other allogeneic T cell therapies, including for reasons due to safety, efficacy or durability, may impede our ability to develop our product candidates, and significantly influence physicians' and regulators' opinions in regards to the viability of our entire pipeline of allogeneic T cell therapies.
+For instance, we are planning to progress to the Phase 2 portion of the ALPHA2 trial of ALLO-501A at the end of 2021.
+In order to do so, we will need to complete many objectives, such as continued enrollment in the ALPHA trial and ALPHA2 Phase 1 portion of the trial, timely patient follow-up, generation of positive Phase 1 data, advancement of cGMP manufacturing of ALLO-501A, schedule meetings with and obtain approval from the FDA on the chemistry, manufacturing and controls (CMC) and the Phase 2 trial design of both ALLO-501A and ALLO-647, and obtain protocol amendment approval at clinical trial sites.
 If we are unable to achieve any of these objectives, we may not be able to advance to Phase 2 in a timely manner or at all, which would significantly harm our business.